 Watering Roses in Rocky Soil

-Rocky soils do not retain water very well and rain can drain away too quickly for the roots to absorb the moisture, leading to dehydrated plant with wilting, yellow leaves.
+Rocky soils do not retain water very well and rain can drain away too quickly for the roots to absorb the moisture, leading to dehydrated plants with wilting, yellow leaves.

 The Importance of Adding Mulch to Roses in Rocky Soils